 Getting Maximum Return on Investment:

-Before you begin A/B testing it is critical to ensure your time and resources are prioritised to achieve maximum benefit for your organisation.
-This means you must be careful to prioritise the pages and journeys most likely to have a large impact on your organization’s goals and related key metrics.
-However, at the same time you also need to take into account the difficulty and time taken to develop your test ideas.
+Before you begin A/B testing it is critical to ensure you prioritise A/B tests so that you achieve maximum benefit for your organisation.
+This means you must be careful to prioritise the pages and journeys most likely to have a large impact on your organisation’s goals and related key metrics.
+However, at the same time you also needs to take into account the difficulty and time taken to develop your test ideas.

 1. Use data to identify top entry pages and view data at a template level